While Four Seasons doesn’t reward guests with loyalty points, it does have a hotel membership program that you might not know about.

 But there is a membership program that you can take advantage of.
 Our luxury travel concierge is an official Four Seasons Preferred Partner travel agent.
 We are part of the official Four Seasons travel agency membership program.

-Our luxury travel concierge prices are identical to the offers on the Four Seasons website, but when you book with us, you will also benefit from our official Four Seasons partner agency perks, which are added in for free.
+Our luxury travel concierge prices are identical to the offers on the Four Seasons website, but when you book with us, you will also benefit from our official Four Seasons partner agency perks.
+Our VIP benefits are added in for free.
 We are not cheaper than FourSeasons.com, we are the same price, but the free perks we offer (outlined below) are massively valuable.

 Hotel chains offer loyalty programs to attract regular guests to properties within their portfolio, both to hotels they have already stayed at and to new hotels under the same brand.
 Four Seasons is a strong brand.
 So strong, in fact, that it does not need to offer loyalty points to keep guests loyal.
 Once you have stayed in a Four Seasons hotel, I’m sure you’ll understand what I mean and will, like me, keep returning.
 Four Seasons attracts guests regardless of whether or not they offer loyalty points.